6-Hour Oxaliplatin in Preventing Nerve Damage in Patients with Advanced or Metastatic Gastrointestinal Cancer

 ARM I: Patients receive oxaliplatin intravenously (IV) and leucovorin IV over 2 hours on day 1.
 Patients also receive a lower dose of fluorouracil IV over 2-4 minutes followed by a higher dose IV continuous over 46 hours on day 1.
-Courses repeat every 14 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 14 days in the absence of disease progression or unacceptable toxicity.

 ARM II: Patients receive oxaliplatin IV over 6 hours on day 1.
-Patients also receive leucovorin and fluorouracil as in arm I. Courses repeat every 14 days in the absence of disease progression or unacceptable toxicity.
+Patients also receive leucovorin and fluorouracil as in arm I. Cycles repeat every 14 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up at 1, 3, 6, 12, and 18 months.

 - Eastern Cooperative Oncology Group (ECOG) performance status 0-2

 - Plan for 4 or more cycles of FOLFOX6 (fluorouracil [with leucovorin] and oxaliplatin) containing chemotherapy